telerik/kendo-react/docs/knowledge-base/listbox-show-drag-clue.md

 Within the onDrop and on each onDragOver we are clearing the class name that was previously added.

 {% meta height:500 %}
+{% embed_file listbox/show-drag-clue/app.jsx preview %}
-{% embed_file listbox/show-drag-clue/main.jsx preview %}
+{% embed_file listbox/show-drag-clue/main.jsx %}
 {% embed_file listbox/show-drag-clue/products.json  %}
 {% embed_file listbox/show-drag-clue/styles.css  %}
 {% endmeta %}